Authentic Samurai Experience in Tokyo

 First, using a replica sword, we teach basic movements, including swinging, posing, and sheathing.
 After that, participants pair up and practice with wooden swords.
 Finally, there is a short photo session.

-We host group Tate (samurai sword-fighting) workshops in Tokyo, where you can join Japanese students training in dynamic sword action.
+You can join Japanese students training in dynamic sword action in Tokyo.
 Watch their intense practice up close and step into the action yourself by experiencing the art of Tate firsthand.

-Perfect for those who want to learn while interacting with others.
+Perfect for those who want to learn while interacting with Japanese students.

 - Small group (under 12 people)